fmerg/pymerkle/README.md

 t.encrypt_log('sample_log')
 ```

-This presupposes that the log-file `sample_log` lies inside the tree's configured log directory, where the tree receives its log-files for encryption from, otherwise an exception is thrown and a message
+This presupposes that the file `sample_log` lies inside the tree's configured log directory, where the tree receives its log-files for encryption from; otherwise an exception is thrown and a message

 ```bash
 * Requested log file does not exist